The route of first ascent in 1904.

 Permits can be found here

 Looking from Humphreys Basin there's a deep notch right of the main mass of the peak.
-A right slanting couloir heads up to it.
+A first right, then left slanting couloir heads up to it.
 Take this for a while until you can head left and into the south couloir, pass chockstones on the left at Class 4 until you reach a notch in the crest of the ridge (East Arete).
 This notch is known as "Married Men's Point" but I would advise you to keep going, even if you are married.
 The crux of the climb is next, a steep class 5 face for about 50 feet.

 After this the wonderful summit is a short scramble away.
+Descent

-I recommend descending SW Slope and NW Face.
+I recommend descending SW Slope and NW Face

 The south couloir to the right of the summit as seen from Humphreys basin.